 As I tried the idea out, I recorded all of my ‘data’—such as the person’s demographic, where and how I started the conversation, and what we talked about—in a spreadsheet.
 Everything went better than expected, and at the end of the month I had talked with 118 people I didn’t know.
 The best part was that after the first few days it really wasn’t that hard and actually was a lot of fun, two things I never thought could true about talking to strangers.

 Just for fun, I then wrote a blog post about my five biggest takeaways from the project and also decided to share the experiment with the r/socialskills board on reddit.

-Expecting little if any attention at all, my little project was soon on the front page of the entire site, receiving over a hundred comments from people telling me they were inspired by my post, that they wanted to know more, and that they even planned to do their own versions of my experiment.
+Expecting little if any attention at all, my project was soon on the front page of the entire site, receiving over a hundred comments from people telling me they were inspired by my post, that they wanted to know more, and that they even planned to do their own versions of my experiment.

-- Introductory post — explains the background of the experiment and the rules I set forth for myself.
+- Introductory post — explains the background of 90 Strangers In 30 Days and the rules I created for the experiment

 - reddit post

 - Sticky Lips and a Loose Memory — a retrospective on the TEDx Talk I was lucky enough to give about 90SI30D